puff-dayo/Matcha-Chat/README.md

 Click on the upper button "*1.
 Download llama.cpp*" to install Llama.cpp with openBLAS support.

-At least 4GB of free memory for the recommended configuration.

 #### GPU Acceleration

-Directly click on the button "*1.
-Enable GPU acceleration*" located below the buttons, instead of the upper one,to install Llama with cuBLAS support.
+Directly click on the button "*Enable GPU acceleration*" located below the buttons, instead of the upper one,to install Llama with cuBLAS support.

-It is recommended to have at least 4GB of free BRAM and 4GB of VRAM available.

-Before lauching the llama.cp service, make sure to set the number of layers to be loaded into the GPU (default is 10).
+Before lauching the llama.cpp service, make sure to set the number of layers to be loaded into the GPU (default is 0).

-Note: Generally, a modern graphics card is required to achieve better performance than CPU acceleration.

 ### Step 3: The second click